victooor/ng2intro/README.md

 # ng2intro
 intro to angular2 demo.
 Used as a starting point for MarketsIT - Developer Day 2017 presentation

-you will need to run npm install in order to install all the packages
+in order to run the application you will need to run npm install (for which you need tsc, npm and nodejs to be installed)

 for the other commands please check packages.json